DionatanFelipe/Shell-code-Update-and-clean-UBUNTU/README.md

 # Shell-code-Clean

- IF not have the flatpak install
+ IF not have the flatpak install:

  $ sudo ./'CleanCache(UBUNTU SNAP_APT ONLY)'

  With Platpak install:

  $ 'CleanCache(UBUNTU APT, SNAP and FLATPAK)'